abadid/cmsc424-spring2018/project6/README.md

  Total runtime: 1.030 ms
 ```

 You do not need to run the query.
-You just need to understand the query plan shown above.
+The output is at first a little overwhelming to understand.
+However, Postgres' documentation is actually pretty good at explaining how to read this output: https://www.postgresql.org/docs/9.5/static/using-explain.html. https://robots.thoughtbot.com/reading-an-explain-analyze-query-plan also gives a pretty good overview for to understand the output of Postgres EXPLAIN ANALYZE.
+Try to read these overviews and then afterwards, make an attempt to understand the query plan shown above.
+You don't have to understand every detail, but you should get a general sense of of the main flow of operators and cost estimates --- at least enough to understand the questions below.

 #### Answer the following questions on ELMS

-1. State True or False.
-For all hash joins involved in this query, the smaller of the two relations is always hashed.
+1. True or False: The first operator in this query plan is a sort.
+The output of the sort is then sent to an operator called "HashAggregate".
-2. State True or False: The filter condition (a.hub=f.source or a.hub=f.dest) is executed after all the join operations are performed.
+2. How many rows were estimated to be returned by the query?
+3. How many rows were actually returned by the query?
-3. State 1,2 or 3 (only 1 correct answer): The join operations are performed in the following order (earliest to last):
+4. Multiple choice (only one correct): The join operations are performed in the following order (earliest to last):
    1. fl.flightid=f.flightid, fl.customerid = c.customerid, c.frequentflieron = a.airlineid.
    2. c.frequentflieron = a.airlineid, fl.customerid = c.customerid, fl.flightid=f.flightid.
    3. fl.customerid = c.customerid, fl.flightid=f.flightid, c.frequentflieron = a.airlineid.
    4. c.frequentflieron = a.airlineid, fl.flightid=f.flightid, fl.customerid = c.customerid.
-4. State 1,2 or 3 (only 1 correct answer): On which of the following join conditions does the query optimizer perform poorly in terms of overestimating or underestimating the size of the output?
+5. State 1,2 or 3 (only 1 correct answer): On which of the following join conditions does the query optimizer perform poorly in terms of overestimating or underestimating the size of the output?
    1. fl.flightid=f.flightid
    2. fl.customerid = c.customerid
    3. c.frequentflieron = a.airlineid